Dog Bite Lawyer In Columbia, SC

-Respected South Carolina dog bite lawyer helping residents of Columbia, Lexington and surrounding areas within the state who’ve been injured in dog and animal attacks.
+Respected South Carolina personal injury lawyers helping residents of Columbia, Lexington and surrounding areas within the state who’ve been injured in dog and animal attacks.

-At The Jeffcoat Law Firm, our compassionate South Carolina dog bite lawyer has successfully handled claims on behalf of victims who have suffered terrible injuries from dog bites and attacks.
+At The Jeffcoat Law Firm, our compassionate South Carolina Dog attack lawyer has successfully handled claims on behalf of victims who have suffered terrible injuries from dog bites and attacks.
 We are well-versed in state-specific legislation enacted to protect the rights of individuals harmed by animal attacks.
 Under current South Carolina law, the animal’s owner can be held legally responsible for bite injuries even if the dog has never bitten before, or exhibited dangerous behavior.
-Other states have a “one bite free” statute, but not here.
+Other states have a one bite rule, but not here.

 Under South Carolina law known as “bystander recovery,” a parent who witnesses their child being attacked by a dog may receive compensation for the emotional turmoil they endured.
 In many cases, dog attack victims are left psychologically scarred by the event, which can later manifest into a fear of going outdoors or animal encounters.